 For deposits this is the risk that in the event of a bank failure, the government's deposit may not be returned to it.
 The City does not have a formal policy for custodial credit risk; however, the Colorado Public Deposit Protection Act (PDPA) requires that all units of local government deposit cash in eligible public depositories; eligibility is determined by state regulators.
 Amounts on deposit in excess of federal insurance levels must be collateralized.
 The eligible collateral is determined by the PDPA.
-The PDPA allows the institution to create a single collateral pool for all pubic funds.
-The pool is to be maintained by another institution or held in trust for all the uninsured public deposits as a group.
+The PDPA allows the institution to create a single collateral pool for all public deposits as a group.
 The market value of the collateral must be at least equal to the aggregate uninsured deposits.
 Collateral in the pool is considered to be equal to depository insurance pursuant to definitions listed in GASB Statement No. 40.
-At December 31, 2022 cash on hand was \$320 and the carrying amount of the Town's deposits was \$917,997.
-As of December 31, 2022 the bank balance of the Town's deposits was \$917,694 of which \$129,021 was insured by federal depository insurance and \$788,673 was collateralized by the PDPA as noted above.
+At December 31, 2023 cash on hand was \$320 and the carrying amount of the Town's deposits was \$667,057.
+As of December 31, 2023 the bank balance of the Town's deposits was \$711,236 of which \$17,341 was insured by federal depository insurance and \$693,895 was collateralized by the PDPA as noted above.